We’re originally from the Lone Star State (Texas), but we currently live in beautiful San Francisco, California.

 Nick and Cortney's Volunteer Experience, October 2015 (see below for more details).

-Recently, Trailblazer’s Executive Director, Chris Coates, talked with Nick Munro, a volunteer who worked with our staff in Cambodia, about his experience.
+Recently, Trailblazer’s Executive Director, Chris Coats, talked with Nick Munro, a volunteer who worked with our staff in Cambodia, about his experience.
 Here is that conversation:

 What inspired you to volunteer with Trailblazer?